Timwi/KtaneSouvenir/documentation.md

 `bool UsesQuestionSprite` — A "question sprite" is an image that shows up with the question.
 See the *Coloured Cubes* question for an example of this.

-`string SpriteField` — If you are using `AnswerType.Sprites` and these sprites are included in the Souvenir project, specify the name of the field holding the `Sprite[]`.
+`string SpriteFieldName` — If you are using `AnswerType.Sprites` and these sprites are included in the Souvenir project, specify the name of the field holding the `Sprite[]`.
 See the *Question Mark* question for an example of this.

 `int FontSize` and `float CharacterSize` — These correspond to their respective `TextMesh` properties.
 Useful for increasing the resolution of complex fonts, for example in *Snowflakes* and *Sugar Skulls*.